LambdaGaming/ToolGun/README.md

 - Quit button

 ## Tools
 Unfortunately, this tool gun is incapable of defying the laws of physics, but there are still lots of things to do with it.
 The main functionality of the tool gun comes from separate Python programs called tools, which are found in the Open menu.
 Every tool is designed to perform a single function, but the data that gets input into the function can be changed via the File menu.
-For example, the TV remote tool can only transmit IR codes and nothing else, but the specific code that gets sent can be configured.
+For example, the Samsung TV Remote tool can only transmit IR codes with the Samsung protocol and nothing else, but the specific code that gets sent can be configured.
 Much like the game, activating the tool with the selected data is done by pulling the trigger, which in this case is a simple GPIO button.
 By default, the tool gun only comes with a few tools, but you can easily create your own using the base provided.

 ### Current List of Tools
-- Smart TV Remote
+- Samsung TV Remote
-  - Sends signals to an ESP32 running a server that outputs the selected data as an IR signal for Samsung smart TVs
+  - Has presets for standard Samsung TV remotes.
+Uses the IR transmitter.
+- BrizLabs Fairy String Remote
+  - Has presets for the [BrizLabs Fairy String Lights.](https://www.brizlabs.com/brizlabs-66ft-200-led-rgb-fairy-lights-remote-control) Uses the IR transmitter.
+- Custom Fairy String Remote
+  - Has preset colors for [my fairy string light server.](https://github.com/LambdaGaming/FastLED_Experiments/tree/main/led_web) The server is an ESP32 hooked up to the data wire of a BrizLabs fairy light string.
+It allows individual LEDs to be set to any color via a POST request.

 # Setup
 If you want to make a tool gun yourself, I layed out everything you need in [SETUP.md](SETUP.md).